ietf-wg-keytrans/draft-arch/draft-mcmillion-keytrans-architecture.md

 # Security Guarantees

-A client that correctly verifies a proof from the Transparency Log (and does any required monitoring afterwards) receives a guarantee that the Transparency Log operator executed the key-value lookup correctly, and in a way that's globally consistent with what it has shown all other clients.
-That is, when a client searches for a key, they're guaranteed that the result they receive represents the same result that any other client searching for the same key would've seen.
-When a client modifies a key, they're guaranteed that other clients will see the modification the next time they search for the key.
+A user that correctly verifies a proof from the Transparency Log (and does any required monitoring afterwards) receives a guarantee that the Transparency Log operator executed the key-value lookup correctly, and in a way that's globally consistent with what it has shown all other users.
+That is, when a user searches for a key, they're guaranteed that the result they receive represents the same result that any other user searching for the same key would've seen.
+When a user modifies a key, they're guaranteed that other users will see the modification the next time they search for the key.

 If the Transparency Log operator does not execute a key-value lookup correctly, then either:

-1. The client will detect the error immediately and reject the proof, or
+1. The user will detect the error immediately and reject the proof, or
-2. The client will permanently enter an invalid state.
+2. The user will permanently enter an invalid state.

-Depending on the exact reason that the client enters an invalid state, it will either be detected by background monitoring or the next time that out-of-band communication is available.
-Importantly, this means that clients must stay online for some fixed amount of time after entering an invalid state for it to be successfully detected.
+Depending on the exact reason that the user enters an invalid state, it will either be detected by background monitoring or the next time that out-of-band communication is available.
+Importantly, this means that users must stay online for some fixed amount of time after entering an invalid state for it to be successfully detected.